 It is an honor to serve as your elected President.
 I have been a performer and creator in the arts for many years; from dance, acting, to technical theatre.
 Now I strive to give back and serve.
 It is my goal to expand the accessibility and experience of our theatre for the enjoyment of our growing community.
 Live theatre and performance art has a magical way of bringing people together.
 'By the Community, For the Community' - we are a community theatre in the truest of forms.
 The Richland Players have exemplified this and it is why I call this theatre my home.
 Connect with us as we take the theatre into the next 75 years.

-I am happy to serve as Vice President.
+I am happy to serve as Vice President of Operations.

 Kate D. Clark-Isaacson

 I am a true drama geek and have been involved with drama all though school.
 I have acted, been an assistant director, created décor for theater lobby; wrote and performed my own monologue.
 I want to give back to the community with my skills (28+ years clerical background) and creative talent.

 It is a pleasure to give back and serve on the Board of Directors.